AnggaR96s/Reforestation/README.md

-## I tried to milk a cow today, but was unsuccessful.
-Udder failure.
+## Why did the belt go to prison?
+He held up a pair of pants!